prathamsoni002/Data-Cleaning-and-Visualization/README.md

 1. Organization names were not properly formatted.
 Issues included commas (,), extra spaces, non-alphanumeric characters (e.g., *, -, /), and entries with both original and newly registered company names in the same record.
 These issues likely arose from various forms filled during registration, leading to many typos.
 2. Similar typos in Town/City columns.
-3. Does not Specify the industry of the Orginazations, thus it was impossible to find out wich company can porvide Tech based jobs or not.
+3. Does not Specify the industry of the Orginazations, thus it was difficult to find out wich company can porvide Tech based jobs or not.
 4. Simple list of companies, no feature of segration of the companies.

 **Solution and Approaches**